seekinginfiniteloop/PlainLicense/docs/licenses/public-domain/index.md

 ### [The Plain Unlicense](unlicense.md)

 The Plain Unlicense is currently our only public domain dedication.
-It is a simple, clear dedication that gives away all rights to a work.
-All Plain License content uses the Plain Unlicense.
+It is a simple, clear dedication that gives away all your rights to a work. **All Plain License content uses the Plain Unlicense unless otherwise noted.** (1)
+{ .annotate }

+1. Some licenses we recraft are not in the public domain and require attribution, so we cannot release these under the Plain Unlicense. base